A Coffee Expert’s Look Into Starbucks UK Tea Menu

 For more R&R and less stress, these 4 Starbucks herbal teas will perk you up on your low days.

-The mint majesty has all of the mint and lemon verbena of a jade citrus mint tea, with none of the caffeine.
+This herbal blend has two kids of mint, with both peppermint and spearmint, plus the citrussy tang of lemon verbena.
 Perfect on days when you need a little hug or a gentle pick-me-up for oncoming flus.

 The 4 Starbucks Honourable Mentions